“Follow your passion,” they say, “and you’ll never work a day in your life.”

 If you’re on this planet to inspire women to lead a healthier lifestyle, you may do that with a blog in your ‘20s, become a nutritionist in your ‘30s, and starting your own food company in your ‘50s.
 The goal is the same; it’s only the way you bring your purpose to life that’s different.

 The best part?
 Your purpose is never selfish.
-Purpose is about serving others – but not from a place of servitude.
+Purpose is about serving others.
 It’s what prompts you to use your passions, talents, and gifts to help other people and make a difference in the world.

 Sometimes, your purpose may require that you put what you like aside or that you make sacrifices.
 But you don’t mind.
 You know that’s what you’re on this planet to do.